The Septuagint (LXX): The Greek Translation of the Hebrew Bible

 Examples include:

-• Earliest manuscript evidence: Papyrus 967 (3rd century BCE, Isaiah fragments), showing this translation existed well before the Gospels were written.
+• Earliest manuscript evidence: Papyrus 967 (3rd century BC, Isaiah fragments), showing this translation existed well before the Gospels were written.

-• Earliest surviving manuscripts: Papyrus Chester Beatty IX–X (2nd century CE) and Codex Vaticanus (4th century CE).
+• Earliest surviving manuscripts: Papyrus Chester Beatty IX–X (2nd century AD) and Codex Vaticanus (4th century AD).

 • Jeremiah – The LXX version of Jeremiah is shorter and arranged differently than the Masoretic Text.

-• Earliest manuscript evidence: Greek fragments among the Dead Sea Scrolls (2nd–1st century BCE), confirming that this alternate version existed centuries before Jesus.
+• Earliest manuscript evidence: Greek fragments among the Dead Sea Scrolls (2nd–1st century BC), confirming that this alternate version existed centuries before Jesus.

 Thus, the Septuagint is not only a translation but also a witness to early Hebrew textual forms, providing insight into how Scripture was understood before and during the time of Jesus.
 These manuscripts demonstrate that the Greek Old Testament readings quoted in the New Testament were already circulating and authoritative in the Jewish world, long before Christian authors preserved them.

 The Septuagint holds immense historical value.
-It was the Scripture of the early church — the apostles, evangelists, and early church fathers all relied on it as their Old Testament.
+It was the Scripture of the early church and the apostles, evangelists, and early church fathers all relied on it as their Scriptures.
 At the same time, it preserves textual variants of the Hebrew Bible that would otherwise be lost, giving us a window into the diversity of Jewish texts before the Masoretic Text was standardized.

 The Septuagint also played a central role in shaping Christian theology.
 Many messianic prophecies and doctrinal interpretations in the New Testament are rooted in the LXX’s wording, showing that the Greek translation influenced how Scripture was understood and applied in the early church.